 Admissions information and procedure

-Students between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:
+Students within international mobile families, between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:

 2) The student has the Dutch nationality and has lived and gone to school abroad for at least two years because a parent was stationed abroad.